 “Two years ago, Cole was diagnosed with a brain tumor the size of a baseball,” said his mom, Michelle.
 “It was the day before Christmas and it came as a complete shock to our family.”

 Cole needed surgery and endured months of chemotherapy, but there was one thing that helped him get through each of his treatments.

-“All he ever wants to do is watch videos of Spiderman,” said Michelle.
-“I’m not sure if it makes him feel like he is stronger or helps to distract him from what’s going on, but he loves Spiderman more than anything.”
+“All he ever wants to do is watch videos of superheroes,” said Michelle.
+“I’m not sure if it makes him feel like he is stronger or helps to distract him from what’s going on, but he loves these characters, especially Spiderman, more than anything.”

-When Cole was referred by his social worker for a wish, he knew he wanted to visit his favorite superhero so he could finally meet him in person.
+When Cole was referred by his social worker for a wish, he knew he wanted to visit his favorite superheroes so he could finally meet them in person.

 “This was our first time as a family going on a trip like this and we found out we could go to both Universal Studios and Walt Disney World!” said Michelle, who helped build the excitement of the wish experience by bringing Cole to the Tucson Walk For Wishes this past October.

 “Cole had fun dancing with Wilma [the University of Arizona mascot], we were able to talk with other families about where we were headed, and Cole even wore his superhero cape!” she continued.